AsahiLinux/docs/SW:Keyboard-Layouts.md

 * Best XKB keyboard layout/variant: **Italian**

 I'm on Gnome, an Italian (Machinintosh) is present, but is completely wrong, use a strange qzerty layout.
-With Italian layout I don't have alt gr function, so I can't type @, #, €, ecc
+With Italian layout I don't have alt gr function, it seems that the right command is acting as left alt, so I can't type @, #, €, ecc

 ```
 fnmode:3